 Rusnak’s work has been performed across the country including the Fairbanks Summer Arts Festival, the Parma Music Festival in New Hampshire, the Dallas Contemporary Art Museum, the CSUF New Music Festival in Fullerton California.
 In 2009-10 she created a sound art series as composer-in-residence for the Dallas Contemporary Art Museum.
 An avid hiker, she has been commissioned by the U.S. Forest Service, The National Park Service, and Oregon State Parks.
-Ms. Rusnak has also received commissions and performances from talented ensembles and performers including Corvus, Third Angle New Music Ensemble, Bottom Line Duo, the Kiev Philharmonic Orchestra, Vocal Luna (in Havana Cuba) and pianist Jeffrey Jacob.
+Ms. Rusnak has also received commissions and performances from talented ensembles and performers including Corvus, The Chris Klaxton Band, Third Angle New Music Ensemble, the Kiev Philharmonic Orchestra, Vocal Luna (in Havana Cuba) and pianist Jeffrey Jacob.
+Ms. Rusnak was commissioned by Kino-Lorber Films to score the silent film, A House Divided, and most recently completed Wy’am, about a 12,000 year old site on the Columbia River.

-Upcoming projects include “Celilo Falls” which commemorates one of the greatest fishing and trading areas in North America for millennia before its burial by the Dalles Dam in 1957.
-Her recordings are available on Navona, Big Round and Ansonica Records.
+Upcoming recording projects include “The Coast in Winter” for elementary wind band, and Glacier Blue for solo cello.
+Her recordings are available through Amazon and Naxos on Navona, Big Round and Ansonica Records.
 Her music is published by Rusnak Music Press.

 Having begun composing at nine, Rusnak he earned her master’s in Music Composition and Arts Leadership from the University of North Texas, graduating summa cum laude.
-She has studied with Cindy McTee, David Bithell, Jonathan Newman and William Hoshal.
+She has studied with Cindy McTee, David Bithell, Jonathan Newman, William Hoshal and Andrea Reinkemeyer.
 For more information, visit http://christinarusnak.com

 Articles by Christina Rusnak: